-- Cookies – A cookie is a small file placed onto your device that enables features and functionality.
+Cookies are a small data files that are placed onto your computer or mobile device that enables certain features and functionality, including reporting information.
 Any browser visiting our sites may receive cookies from us or cookies from third parties.
 Third parties may also place cookies in your browser when you visit non-Maxim sites.
 We use session cookies.
 Session cookies last only as long as the session (usually the current visit to a website or a browser session).

 Below we describe the purposes for which we use these technologies.